alephobjects/ohai-kit/docs/install.md

 `django-admin startproject myproject`

 Where 'myproject' can be any name you want to give the project.

+This will create a _myproject_ directory containing a few files to represent your project.
+Change your current working directory to the _myproject_ directory.
+The _manage.py_ script will be used to manage the project, and the 'myproject' subdirectory will contain your project's settings and configurations.

 ## Setting up the project
 Edit the **_myproject/settings.py_** file, and add to the *INSTALLED_APPS* variable, the *markdown_deux*, *easy_thumbnails* and *ohai_kit* apps, such that the variable looks like this :